-%s IP address or name (depending on the "resolve hostnames" setting) of the source system that sent the message. %f Numeric facility code of the received message %p Numeric priority code of the received message %m the message itself.
+%S system that sent the message.
+Numeric facility code of the received message %p Numeric priority code of the received message %m the message itself.
 Please note: this is the complete message text and can be rather lengthy.
 As such, it is most probably subject to truncation.
 If that occurs, all other information after the %m replacement character is also truncated.
 As such, we strongly recommend using the %m replacement at the end of the subject line only. %% It represents a single % sign.
 As an example, you may have the subject line set to "Event from %s: "m" and enabled legacy processing.
 If a message "This is a test" were received from "172.16.0.1", the resulting email subject would read: "Event from 172.16.0.1: This is a test" In non-legacy mode, the Property Replacer can be used.
 With it, you can include any property from the event message and also modify it.
 Please visit the Property Replacer documentation for details.
 As an example, in non-legacy mode, you can set the subject line to "Mesg: '% msg:1:15%' From: %fromhost%".
-If the message "This is a lengthy test message" were receive from "172.16.0.1", the resulting email subject would read: "Mesg: 'This is a lengt' From: 172.16.0.1".
+If the message "This is a lengthy test message" were receive from "172.16.0.1", the resulting email subject would read: "Mesg: This is a lengt' From: 172.16.0.1".
 Please note that the message is truncated because you only extracted the first 15 charactes from the message text (position 1 to 15).